 THERE WILL BE NO EXCEPTIONS TO THESE RULES.

-If you want help cleaning up your yard, removing that old car you no longer want, or those household chemicals you no longer need, feel free to call the transfer station at 760-742-1781.
+If you want help cleaning up your yard, disposing of old electronics or appliances you no longer want, or those household chemicals you no longer need, feel free to call the transfer station at 760-742-1781.

-If you live on the Pala Reservation, we can get rid of all of that stuff, for FREE!
+If you live on the Pala Reservation, we can help you get rid of all of that stuff, for little to no cost.